 Gross leases ensure that the landlord accounts for business rate tax in the gross rental payment and then makes the payment to the Local Authority themselves.
 As Local Authorities say themselves, this is a private agreement that does not relieve the tenant from their responsibility for their own business rates.

 The landlord may provide this sort of lease in a managed, short-term lease agreement where the tenant is looking for a quick and easy way to occupy and use commercial premises with little hassle.

 The most common type of lease, net leases, make business rates the responsibility of the tenants.
 Net leases come in 3 different varieties; single-net, double-net and triple-net.
-Triple-net leases (may also be called FRI leases) are somewhat of the opposite of a gross lease and make payment of tax, utilities, maintenance/repairs and insurance the chief responsibility of the tenant.
+Triple-net leases or FRI leases are the opposite of a gross lease.
+The payment of tax, utilities, maintenance/repairs and insurance is the chief responsibility of the tenant.